 As part of the Breast Health Program, St. Francis has unveiled a new Mobile Mammography Coach that will travel to locations in Greenville and the surrounding counties—Anderson, Oconee and Pickens—to provide digital mammograms to thousands of Upstate women.

-Funded 100% by philanthropy, the Mobile Mammography Coach will mirror the state-of-the-art diagnostic screenings and patient-centered care found at the fully accredited Pearlie Harris Center for Breast Health, which opened at ST. FRANCIS eastside less than one year ago.
-Bon Secours St. Francis employee fundraising campaigns over the last two years provided 41% of the total funding for the mobile unit as well as for the Pearlie Harris Center for Breast Health.
+Funded 100% by philanthropy, the Mobile Mammography Coach mirrosr the state-of-the-art diagnostic screenings and patient-centered care found at the fully accredited Pearlie Harris Center for Breast Health, at ST. FRANCIS eastside.
+Bon Secours St. Francis employee fundraising campaigns provided 41% of the total funding for the mobile unit as well as for the Pearlie Harris Center for Breast Health.

 Mobile Onsite Mammography

-In its first year of operation, more than 2,000 women are expected to visit the Bon Secours St. Francis Mobile Mammography Coach.
+In its first year of operation, more than 2,000 women visited the Mobile Mammography Coach.
 Limited access to diagnostic services is among the main reasons that in South Carolina, when breast cancer is found, it is usually in the later stages.

 According to Susan G. Komen for a Cure®, regular screenings are the best way for women to lower their risk of dying from cancer.
 Screening tests can find breast cancer early, when it’s most treatable.
 The digital mammography offered by the mobile coach is a more accurate screening tool for many women, especially those with dense breast tissue.